Exploring Quantum Perceptron and Quantum Neural Network structures with a teacher-student scheme: Results

-Even though the QNN architecture in Fig.~\ref{fig4}c seems quite complex (many qubits and entangling gates), at the end is very similar to the circuit architecture of the re-uploading quantum model (Fig.~\ref{fig1}b).
+Even though the QNN architecture in Fig.~\ref{fig4}c seems quite complex (many qubits and entangling gates), at the end is very similar to the circuit architecture of the RU (Fig.~\ref{fig1}b).
 Both circuits encode the data twice in a vertical or in a horizontal way, respectively.
 For the vertical case $2N$ qubits are used for $N$ encodings of the data (see Fig.~\ref{fig4}c), while in the horizontal case the $N$ encodings apply in the same two qubits (see Fig.~\ref{fig1}b).
 The recent work of Schuld et. al. \cite{schuld2020effect} shows that the complexity of the functions that a circuit learns is determined by the number of times that the encoding gates are applied.
-They emphasize that there is no difference if the encoding data are introduced in a circuit vertically (as in the QNN Fig.~\ref{fig4}c) or horizontally (as in the re-uploading quantum model Fig.~\ref{fig1}b).
+They emphasize that there is no difference if the encoding data are introduced in a circuit vertically (as in the QNN Fig.~\ref{fig4}c) or horizontally (as in the RU Fig.~\ref{fig1}b).
 In that sense, the architectures of these two models are equivalent and the prediction maps enhance this claim.
 But, as suggested in the work \cite{schuld2020effect}, the trainable circuit and measurement could affect the functions that can be approximated.
 We already see here the qualitative difference of these two models.
-For the QNN in Fig.~\ref{fig4}c, the average accuracy score is equal to $0.84$ and the average relative entropy gives $0.098$ which is significantly different from the values of the re-uploading quantum model in Fig.~\ref{fig1}b ($0.9$ and $0.0009$, respectively).
-This suggests that the architecture Fig.~\ref{fig4}c has similar performance to the re-uploading quantum model, but as the metrics suggest there are some qualitative differences between them due to the differences at the trainable part of the circuits \cite{schuld2020effect}.
+For the QNN in Fig.~\ref{fig4}c, the average accuracy score is equal to $0.84$ and the average relative entropy gives $0.098$ which is significantly different from the values of the RU in Fig.~\ref{fig1}b ($0.9$ and $0.0009$, respectively).
+This suggests that the architecture Fig.~\ref{fig4}c has similar performance to the RU, but as the metrics suggest there are some qualitative differences between them due to the differences at the trainable part of the circuits \cite{schuld2020effect}.